projectdelphai/brunnr/README.md

 Examples
 -------------
-To run on port /dev/ttyASM0 and print to stdout:
+To run on port /dev/ttyASM0 and print to stdout ("-o stdout" is implied):

-     brunnr -p /dev/ttyASM0 -o stdout
+     brunnr -p /dev/ttyASM0

-To run on multiple ports and only print the next 5 incoming messages to stdout:
+To run on multiple ports and only print the next 5 incoming messages to stdout ("-o stdout" is implied):

-    brunnr -p /dev/ttyASM0,/dev/ttyASM1 -o stdout -n 5
+    brunnr -p /dev/ttyASM0,/dev/ttyASM1 -n 5

 To run on port /dev/ttyASM0 and print to a database file: